-At ZYKFA we take the study of traditional Chinese martial arts seriously, where we focus specifically on the Northern Shaolin Style (北少林拳- Běi Shàolínquán).
-Chinese martial arts offers a wide range of options within its study, it covers striking with a variety of different parts of the body, pushing and checking techniques, seizing and apprehension methods and numerous throwing and takedown maneuvers.
-It also teaches a variety of classical weapons, combat sets and internal training methods to keep its practitioners well rounded and strong.
+At ZYKFA we take the study of traditional Chinese martial arts seriously, where we focus exclusively on the Northern Shaolin Style (北少林拳- Běi Shàolínquán).
+Chinese martial arts offers a wide range of options within its study, it covers striking with a variety of different parts of the body, pushing and checking techniques, seizing and apprehension methods and numerous throwing and take-down maneuvers.
+It also teaches a variety of classical weapons, combat sets, fighting and internal training methods to keep its practitioners well rounded and strong.
 Our school explores every combat and self-defense aspect of the Northern Shaolin style.
 With this in mind, there is no need to borrow techniques and methods from other disciplines and styles to complement our students training.
-At ZYKFA you will not learn a mix of Chinese, Japanese, Korean, Philipino, Indonesian, (and so on) arts in the curricullum, it's Chinese martial arts only.
+At ZYKFA you will not learn a mix of combat arts in the curriculum, it's the Chinese martial art of Bei Shaolinquan only and we take pride in that fact.

 Northern Shaolin Style is a traditional system of Chinese martial arts.
 Northern Shaolin emphasizes large frame techniques in the forms, small frame techniques in application, quick and light footwork, clever kicking combinations and circular defensive movements, it also relies on agility, creativity and aggressiveness in its attacks.
 The system is also known for a large arsenal of weapons that are at the disposal of the student, which not only teaches them how to effectively use short, long, bladed, blunt, double and flexible weapons in combat but it also enhances the students understanding of their hand-to-hand combat skills.